 Because of a concept called “induced demand” most highway expansion projects are basically the equivalent of flushing public dollars down the toilet.
 When you expand a road, you simply encourage more people to drive, thus filling up the newly added lanes.
 This phenomenon has been studied and documented in towns and cities around the country.

-The real solution to the manufactured “problem” of congestion is to build complete neighborhoods where the necessities of daily life are located close together and we don’t have to drive 10 miles to get to work and 5 miles to get to the grocery store and 7 miles to pick up our kids at school.
+The real solution to the manufactured “problem” of congestion is to build complete neighborhoods where the necessities of daily life are located close together and we don’t have to drive 10 miles to get to work and five miles to get to the grocery store and seven miles to pick up our kids at school.
 If that sounds tough or even impossible, fear not; our ancestors have been developing compact neighborhoods in this manner for centuries.

 As Strong Towns president Chuck Marohn wrote in his essay, “Dealing with Congestion”: